topcoder-platform/legacy-member-processor/README.md

 5. When you are running the application for the first time, It will take some time initially to download the image and install the dependencies

+## Running unit tests and coverage
+You need to run `docker-compose build` if modify source files.
+Make sure run `docker-compose up` in `docker` folder once to make sure application will install dependencies and run successfully with Kafka and Informix.

+To run unit tests alone
+Modify `docker/docker-compose.yml` with `entrypoint: npm run test` and run `docker-compose up` in `docker` folder

+To run unit tests with coverage report

+Modify `docker/docker-compose.yml` with `entrypoint: npm run cov` and run `docker-compose up` in `docker` folder

+## Running integration tests and coverage

+To run integration tests alone

+Modify `docker/docker-compose.yml` with `entrypoint: npm run e2e` and run `docker-compose up` in `docker` folder

+To run integration tests with coverage report

+Modify `docker/docker-compose.yml` with `entrypoint: npm run cov-e2e` and run `docker-compose up` in `docker` folder

 ## Verification
 Refer to the verification document under legacy-member-processor/docs/verification.docx

+### Verification for Topcoder - Legacy member processor updates
+1. unit and e2e tests
+see above unit and e2e tests commands.

+2. BUG FIX
+Change to use async/await instead of co, update version of `no-kafka` to latest version in `package.json` to solve this issue.
+Make sure there are no other consumers listening topics and have clean kafka server to test with.
+Make processor up, make sure it could process messages successfully, then make processor down, still send messages, later make processor up again and you will see processor could still process messages sent during processor is down.
+Please note if you send invalid json messages it will still process such invalid json messages during start up of processor and previous application codes did not work properly to reprocess such error messages.
+You may have to manually commit such error messages or rerun e2e tests to make sure all error messages will be processed.